 • tell your doctor if you have or have ever had anemia (condition in which the red blood cells do not bring enough oxygen to all the parts of the body); cancer; any type of infection, especially in your mouth; problems with your mouth, teeth, gums, or dentures; dental or oral surgery (teeth removed, dental implants); any condition that stops your blood from clotting normally; any condition that decreases functioning of your immune system; polymyalgia rheumatica (disorder that causes muscle pain and weakness); high cholesterol; or diabetes.

-• you should know that denosumab injection products may cause osteonecrosis of the jaw (ONJ, a serious condition of the jaw bone), especially if you have dental surgery or treatment while you are receiving this medication.
+• you should know that denosumab injection may cause osteonecrosis of the jaw (ONJ, a serious condition of the jaw bone), especially if you have dental surgery or treatment while you are receiving this medication.
 A dentist should examine your teeth and perform any needed treatments, including cleaning or fixing ill-fitted dentures, before you start to receive a denosumab injection product.
-Be sure to brush your teeth and clean your mouth properly while you are receiving denosumab injection products.
+Be sure to brush your teeth and clean your mouth properly while you are receiving denosumab injection.
 Talk to your doctor before having any dental treatments while you are receiving this medication.

 What SPECIAL DIETARY instructions should I follow?